ironcodex/ironcodex-web/_posts/2021-03-15-battlerep-syzygy.md

 ### Thoughts on games

 Admittedly, I did struggle into Crucible Guard before CID since their toolbox against Trollbloods is really broad.
 Post-CID the bar seems to go even higher as they got tuned up on damage, accuracy and annoyance.
-I will test Madrak few times more but will probably have to try out some new drop into Guard, such as Ragnor or Gunnbjorn1 (I don’t own Kolgrimma, sadly! :P )
+I will test Madrak few times more but will probably have to try out some new drop into Guard, such as Ragnor or Gunnbjorn1 (I don’t own Kolgrimma, sadly! 😜)

 From my side, mistakes were definitely made as Moises is really good at putting pressure from the distance - sometimes no matter what you do you will be in a hard spot.
-I still had great time playing these games, felt awesome to put models on the table, and I so much look forward to another brawlin time :D
+I still had great time playing these games, felt awesome to put models on the table, and I so much look forward to another brawlin time 😃